freeCodeCamp/guide/pages/docs/javascript/comment-your-javascript-code/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Comment your JavaScript Code"
+title: "Comment your JavaScript Code"
+parent: "javascript"
 ---

 Comments are a great way to leave notes to yourself and to other people who will later need to figure out what it does.
 Any code in it will be ignored.